Bond calculator installation and tips

 Select from List

 The calculator contains default unit rates that are locked and cannot be edited by the user.
-However the user has the option to insert alternative unit rates provided evidence/quotations are available to demonstrate the rates are realistic.
+However the user has the option to insert alternative unit rates.
+Where alternative rates are provided, they must be supported by evidence/quotations to demonstrate the rates are realistic.

 How accurate is the calculator?